gschmutz/stream-processing-workshop/07-stream-processing-using-ksql/README.md

 # Stream Processing using KSQL
-With the truck data continously ingested into the truck_movemnt topic, let's perform some stream processing on the information.
+With the truck data continuously ingested into the `truck_movement` topic, let's perform some stream processing on the information.
 There are many possible solutions for performing analytics directly on the event stream.
 In the Kafka project, we can either use Kafka Streams or KSQL, a SQL abstraction on top of Kafka Streams.
 For this workshop we will be using KSQL.

 ![Alt Image Text](./images/stream-processing-with-ksql-overview.png "Schema Registry UI")

 ## Connect to KSQL Server

 In order to use KSQL, we need to connect to the KSQL engine using the KSQL CLI.
-An instance of a KSQL server has been started with our Streaming Plaform and can be reached on port 8088.
+An instance of a KSQL server has been started with our Streaming Platform and can be reached on port 8088.

 ```
 docker run --network streamingplatform_default --rm --interactive --tty \